- Regulations, Legislation & Advocacy

 The Family League of Baltimore

 Family League is a nonprofit working towards a Baltimore where every child is born healthy, succeeds in school, graduates high school and transitions into higher education and the workforce.
 Family League is the largest CACFP sponsor in the state, serving afterschool, summer and family childcare homes.
-As Food Access Director, Melissa oversees 300 CACFP and SFSP vended sites.
+As Food Access Director, Melissa oversees over 500 Afterschool, Family Child Care and Summer Food sites.
 Under her leadership, the programs have continued to grow and become more efficient, reducing food waste and increasing food quality.
-In both programs combined these sites serve over two million meals each year.
+The programs combined serve over three million meals each year.

 Melissa also serves as Chair of The Baltimore Partnership to End Childhood Hunger, a coalition of food-service providers, nonprofits, community groups, advocates, faith communities, public and civic agencies collaborating to decrease childhood hunger in Baltimore City.
 The Partnership’s vision is a city where all children can reliably access nutritious food to fuel success.
 Their objective is to increase food security for the city's families, and leveraging federal nutrition programs is a key strategy in this work.
 The Partnership engages state and local agencies as well as community leaders, elected officials and other nonprofit organizations in concerted strategies to eradicate childhood hunger.

-Newly elected to the NCA Board in 2016, Melissa serves as the Website Chair and is on the Conference, Policy, and CACFP Week committees.
-She has enjoyed being a part of the association and looks forward to being a part of the Board.
+Elected to the NCA Board in 2016, Melissa now serves as Treasurer and is on the Website, Conference, Policy, and CACFP Week committees.
+She has enjoyed being a part of the association and looks forward to continuing the work of the Board.